Macaulay2/M2/Macaulay2/e/pi-readme.txt

   To implement multiple ordering steps, redundant encoding fields will be used.
      E.g., a weight can be prepended to the array of exponents.

+Monomial multiplication may need coefficients returned, too:
+    1. For exterior algebra variables, the sign could be 1, 0, or -1.
+       (How to compute that quickly?)
+    2. For divided power variables, the product of monomials will introduce a product of binomial coefficients that must be returned.

 Initial choices:
-  Just one area. (?)
-  All exponents appear somewhere, some reversed and some not reversed.
+  1. All exponents appear somewhere, some reversed and some not reversed, so divisibility checking is quick.
+  2. The routines for each area know everything about the corresponding variables, and that information doesn't have to be anywhere else.
+For example, the degree is computed by summing the degrees provided by each area.
+     Encoding is done by area, so a consecutive blocks of variables are encoded into consecutive areas.
+For exterior and divided power algebras, the corresponding variables must be in the same area, so the area routines produce the coefficients, which are multiplied.
+Lcm and gcd can be done area by area.
+  3?
+Limit weight vectors so each is supported in a single area.

-Thus the description of a monomial type will include: choice of U, the type of a field, any integer type choice of T, the type of a bin, either uint32_t or uint64_t the size of a bin in bytes the number of bins, numBins the number of fields, numFields the encoding initialization function and for each area:
+Thus the description of a monomial type will include: choice of U, the integer type used to hold a field choice of T, the integer type of a bin (either uint32_t or uint64_t) the size of a bin (T) in bytes the total number of bins, numBins the total number of fields, numFields the encoding initialization function and for each area:
+     the offset of the starting variable
+     the number of variables
      the offset of the starting bin
      the number of bins
      the number of fields
-     the choice of SIGNED or SIGNED_REVERSED if U is signed and UNSIGNED or UNSIGNED_REVERSED if U is unsigned the basic comparison routine
+     the choice of SIGNED or SIGNED_REVERSED if U is signed and UNSIGNED or UNSIGNED_REVERSED if U is unsigned the encoding/decoding routines
+     the comparison routine (overall ordering is lex, area by area) the multiplication routine, with overflow checking
-     the multiplication routine
+     the multiplication routine, without overflow checking
-     the division routine; if we insist on having just one area, then we need a vector that tells which fields are allowed to have negative values. the division routine assuming divisibility, i.e., answer will have positive exponents the divisibility routine (reversed or normal), with an array of masks to tell which fields should be examined, and another array of masks to flip the reversed fields the encoding routine the decoding routine a routine for getting the multi-degree of a monomial (?) lcm(a,b), with lcm(a,b)/a and lcm(a,b)/b (?) gcd (?)
+     the division routine, with overflow checking (if the fields are unsigned, replace resulting negative exponents by 0) the division routine, without overflow checking
+     the divisibility routine, with an array of masks to tell which fields should be examined, and another array of masks to flip the reversed fields
+     the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors

 From: Michael Stillman <mike@math.cornell.edu>
 Subject: Re: Re: